 Candidates who apply for entry at 11+ are required to take an exam which consists of three papers, two of which are Maths, English.
 We are currently reviewing the nature and format of the ability/reasoning test we will use for the entrance tests in November 2018 and details will be available shortly.

 All candidates are interviewed.
 Approximately three weeks after the exam you will receive a letter either offering a place or explaining that the application has been unsuccessful.
 The letter will also confirm the level of financial assistance that is available to you.

 No, at age 11 approximately 60% of the boys come from other schools.
 Overall we have boys from a huge number of schools.

-Whilst we have a deadline for 11+, 12+ and 13+ applications of 31 October 2017 we would recommend that you apply well in advance of your son sitting the exam on 8 November 2017.
+Whilst we have a deadline for 11+, 12+ and 13+ applications of 31 October 2018 we would recommend that you apply well in advance of your son sitting the exam in November 2018.
 Examination details are sent out from the September before the November examination.

 Before boys with a specific learning difficulty take the entrance examination, we ask that parents submit the educational psychologist’s report and we follow the recommendations made in the report.
 This usually means awarding extra time in the entrance examination.

 Whilst the majority of boarders are full boarders, if there is space we would be happy to discuss the options available, however the youngest we take in the boarding house is Lower Fifth (Year 9) boys.

 Essentially a scholarship is based on academic performance (or an exceptional level of achievement in the case of a Music Scholarship), whilst a bursary is based on financial need and is means tested.
 Please click here to find out further information.